mdrachuk/serious/docs/serialization.md

 </dl>

 ## Custom Field Serializers
-To create a custom field serializer you need to subclass the `FieldSerializer` and implement its `fits`, `load` and `dump` methods.
+To create a custom field serializer you need to subclass the `Serializer` and implement its `fits`, `load` and `dump` methods.

 For a new serializer to be used in model it should be included in the [`serializers`][model-init-serializers]